Residents must opt-in to receive curbside recycling services. To enroll complete the online form at clerecycles.com or call 216.664.3030.

 - No need to remove labels

-- For plastic bottles, empty, crush, and reattach lids
+- For plastic bottles, empty, flatten, and reattach lids

 - For cartons, remove plastic caps and straws